apache/parquet-format/CONTRIBUTING.md

 2. Forward compatible.
-A file written under a newer version of the format with the feature enabled can be read under an older version of the format, but some information might be missing or performance might be suboptimal.
+A file written under a newer version of the format with the feature enabled can be read under an older version of the format, but some metadata might be missing or performance might be suboptimal.
+Simply phrased, forward compatible means all data can be read back in an older version of the format.

 3. Forward incompatible.
 A file written under a newer version of the format with the feature enabled cannot be read under an older version of the format (e.g.